-Homesteading is a simpler way of living but it still costs money.
+Simple living ideas for everyday life are helpful in saving money but it still costs something.
 This is where Homestead Money Smarts comes in by learning everyday ways to save money!

 Here are some 50+ tried and true ways to homestead money smarts & saving money on your homestead: